KevinKipkoechMutai/KevinKipkoechMutai/README.md

 👋 Hi there, I’m **Kevin Kipkoech**.
-This is where I build lots of cool full stack development stuff.
+This is where I learn to code and build lots of cool full stack development stuff.

 Glad you're here!